 In a B2B scenario, most company information is available via an internet search.
 Begin with the latest news about an organization from its press releases to understand compelling events and whether they are in growth, status quo, or trouble mode.
 Supplementary company information, including financial status, can be obtained through 10K forms and SEC filings for public companies.
 In any situation, any attempt to directly interact with a prospect without prior research must be avoided.

 Cold calling is the optimal method to get prospects excited about new technologies, product updates, or service offerings.
-However, an excited prospect will likely have a string of questions as to how this new product will specifically benefit them.
+However, an exciting prospect will likely have a string of questions as to how this new product will specifically benefit them.
 If you hesitate or are without the appropriate answers, you stand the risk of losing a potential prospect.
 Hence, it is important to gain deep knowledge about the product/service offering, which will help you in responding to prospects with confidence.

 It may happen that you have all the information about the prospect as well as possess product knowledge to handle their replies with confidence.
-Yet, many prospects will show little interest for reason of an ill-defined sales pitch that does not hit home.
+Yet, many prospects will show little interest for the reason of an ill-defined sales pitch that does not hit home.

 Most prospects are impatient if they cannot quickly decipher the reason for your phone call.
 You must have your elevator pitch right, which can be done by the following:

 - A short introduction about you, your company, and your research to express to the prospect that you are genuinely trying to help.
-This opening statement must to be clear, concise, and practiced.
+This opening statement must be clear, concise, and practiced.

-- The main purpose of your call is to understand if your product or service offering fills a void in the prospects business, therefore your pitch should include a set of questions that directly inform them of this need.
+- The main purpose of your call is to understand if your product or service offering fills a void in the prospect’s business; therefore, your pitch should include a set of questions that directly inform them of this need.
 For instance, if you are selling security software, you may begin the conversation by asking if they are aware of current security threats.
 These questions will help the prospect understand your product or service offering in a short amount of time and allow you to set an exploratory meeting in the near future.

 - Know your responses to the most common objections.
-A prospect most often will state “not interested/busy”, “tell me more”, “send me information”, or “we already use competitor x”.
+A prospect most often will state “not interested/busy,” “tell me more,” “send me information”, or “we already use competitor x.”
 These are standard objections when a prospect does not yet understand your value equation.
 Be respectful in your response and have confidence that the time they spend gaining information on your product, the more opportunity they have to benefit.

 Simply following these essential tips will improve your proficiency in cold calling.
-And those who grasp the benefits of cold calling will not only be rewarded with an outstanding funnel of opportunities, but also the daily gratification of gaining interest in their product or services.
+And those who grasp the benefits of cold calling will not only be rewarded with an outstanding funnel of opportunities but also the daily gratification of gaining interest in their product or services.